 How long does it take to walk Helvellyn?

 The length of your walk will depend on which route you take, your fitness and how long you want to spend gazing at the incredible scenery.
 However, the shortest route is from Thirlmere and takes around three hours to reach the top, bearing in mind that you’ll also need to leave some time to walk back down again.
 This relatively easy route is about 3.5km, but there are many others to choose from.
-For example:

-- Swirls, the most direct route to the mountain’s peak, described as the ‘modern pedestrian highway’.
+The most direct route to the mountain’s peak, described as the ‘modern pedestrian highway’.
 Approach from the west to zigzag up the fellside above Helvellyn Gill.

 For most of the above routes, it takes around three hours to get to the top of Helvellyn.
 If you’re fit, you can do it in less time, but you may also want to choose longer routes that give you more opportunity to take in the scenery.